sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ## Overview

-This article explains the basic steps to build a **routing table** (also knonw as *forwarding* table) and how to use **mappings** during the process.
+This article explains the basic steps to build a **routing table** (also known as a *forwarding* table) and how to use **mappings**.
 It is important to notice from the get go, **routing** and **mapping** are two different but complementary concepts, specifically:

 1. **Routing**.
+The route table is configured by the customer, depending upon how they want to route traffic.
+Or intercept via a firewall, or redirect.
-It is used by the customer to configure the way the traffic must be routed.
-It must be clear that routing table has the last say in the way the traffic is routed.
-For example, by defaut usually this entry applies:
+It must be clear that the routing table has the final say in the way the traffic is routed (Longest Prefix Match = wins).
+Routes can intercept **part** of the traffic and forward to next hop for the purpose of filtering

+For example, by default usually this entry applies:

     `0/0 -> Internet (Default)`